CIBugs/Repo1/README.md

 2. Refer to the repository created here (branches created for each bug, bugs copied from various projects)

 ### Method 1
-The table below contains details (scroll to right to see complete data)
+The table below contains details (scroll the table to right to see all columns)
 1. Bug Id
 2. Count of files modified
 3. Count of lines modified